phonedotcom/API-SDK-ruby/docs/GroupsApi.md

 # **list_account_extension_contact_groups**
 > ListGroups list_account_extension_contact_groups(account_id, extension_id, , opts)

-Show a list of contact groups belonging to an extension
+Show a list of contact groups belonging to an extension.

+Show a list of contact groups belonging to an extension.
 See Account Contact Groups for details on the properties.

 ### Example
 ```ruby